Accessibility statement

 • The Civica payment page is not responsive on mobile devices.

 • We are working alongside external software developers to address this issue.
-We have been assured that the upcoming updates will fix this.
 Users who experience issues with forms can find the specific service contact email listed on the page to request offline versions of some forms.

 Forms

-• There is a 20 minute limit to complete a form but no warning when this time is getting near, or way to extend the time limit.
+• There is a 20 minute limit to complete a form but no warning when the page is about to expire, and no way to extend the time limit.

 Cookiebot